Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Experimental Setup and Evaluation

 \subsection{Human Evaluation}

 Human evaluation was conducted to provide a gold-standard assessment of conversational quality.
 Due to limited evaluation resources, this analysis was restricted to SLMs in the 3-4B parameter range and the selected commercial LLMs.
 Three human evaluators independently assessed model-generated responses using the same qualitative dimensions as the LLM-as-a-judge evaluation.
 Evaluators were provided with the summarized conversation history, the client question and the model-generated response and model identities were hidden to avoid bias.
-Scores were assigned on a 1--5 Likert scale and averaged across evaluators.
-Human evaluation followed the same conversation stage segmentation described earlier.
-For each evaluated model, a total of 500 responses were assessed, consisting of 50 early-stage, 400 mid-stage and 50 late-stage instances.
-This setup enabled both overall and stage-wise analysis of conversational performance and allowed direct comparison with the LLM-as-a-judge results.
-Aggregated overall human evaluation results are reported in Table~\ref{tab:human_eval}, while stage-wise results are reported in Table~\ref{tab:human_eval_stagewise}.
+Scores were assigned on a 1-5 Likert scale and averaged across evaluators.
+This setup enabled both overall analysis of conversational performance and allowed direct comparison with the LLM-as-a-judge results.
+Aggregated overall human evaluation results are reported in Table~\ref{tab:human_eval}.